bytebase/bytebase.com/content/docs/reference/error-code/advisor.md

 [Prior backup](/docs/change-database/rollback-data-changes) is only feasible when meeting **any** of the following conditions:

-1. No more than 5 statements.
+1. No more than 5 statements and every statement is either UPDATE or DELETE.
 1. All statements are UPDATE for the same table with PRIMARY KEY or UNIQUE KEY in WHERE clause.